Same parsing tech Fortune 500 ATS systems use

 Why ATS compatibility matters for career changers

-An ATS scores your resume against a keyword list from the job description, not your career story.
 Your background is only visible through the vocabulary you use.
-Translate experience into target-role language.
+Translate every relevant experience into target-role language to earn keyword credit.

 Functional resumes perform poorly with ATS

-Career changers default to functional resumes to downplay titles and emphasize skills.
-Most ATS platforms parse functional formats poorly, leaving sections unclassified and keyword scores low.
+Most platforms parse functional formats poorly, leaving sections unclassified and keyword scores low.
+Use reverse-chronological format.

-New certifications are invisible without the right format
+New certifications are invisible without a proper section header

-Certifications are only visible to an ATS if they appear under a recognized section header.
-Mentions in summaries or cover letters are not extracted.
-Use a Certifications or Education section.
+Certifications mentioned in summaries or cover letters are not extracted.
+Place them under a Certifications or Education section to be scored.

 FAQs